 As a minister Salvini is in a position where he also needs to keep one foot in government, while also maintaining an anti-establishment reputation.
 He does this for example in the next excerpt when he himself is quoting one of his critics (appendix 1 ,speech 12): “Eh, but you can't minister, it's always been done this way.
 There's the regulation, there's the subparagraph, there's the article, there's the treaty, there's the agreement."
 Which he follows up by saying “wanting is power”.
 Clearly, Salvini wants to create some distance between the norm of being a minister and his own practices.
-However, this excerpt also shows that he tries to frame his way of operating as legitimate way of making progress.
+However, this excerpt also shows that he tries to frame his way of operating as a legitimate way of making progress.

-Another returning feature of Salvini’s speech, which is especially apparent in speech 12 is the lack of referring to a homogenous people.
+Another returning feature of Salvini’s speech, which is especially apparent in speech 12 is the lack of referring to homogenous people.
 It seems that this is the one element of populism that has proved to be lacking in both Trump’s and Salvini’s discourse.
 An exception to this is Trump’s inauguration speech (appendix 1, speech 5).
 Which proved to be the most populist of all speeches analyzed and was the only speech that got rated a 2 on populism.
 In one obvious example of populist rhetoric focusing on the people, Trump states (appendix 1, speech 5): “January 20th 2017 will be remembered as the day the people became the rulers of this nation again.
 The Forgotten men and women of our country will be forgotten no longer, everyone is listening to you now”.
 What’s noticeable about this excerpt is that it suggests that the previous administration didn’t have the same mantle of support as his election had gotten.
-He frames the people as almost being unanimous in their support, but only when it’s fits the legitimacy of his own mandate.
+He frames the people as almost being unanimous in their support, but only when it fits the legitimacy of his own mandate.
 This connects with Webber’s (2023) description of the populists view of the people as being “limited and tendentious” (p.
 854).

 In summation with regards to the third hypothesis it can be said that it is mostly confirmed.
 Third wave populism in the form of Bossi’s discourse proved to get a higher rating than Salvini’s speech.
-However, there is a catch and that catch is Donald Trump.
-Mainly, Trump’s speech actually being equally populist to Bossi’s when averaging out the numbers.
+However, there is a catch, and that catch is Donald Trump.
+Mainly, Trump’s speech being equally populist to Bossi’s when averaging out the numbers.
 However, while Trump is part of the fourth wave of populism, he also functions within a different institutional context.
 To address this variable properly the next segment of this chapter will discuss how presidentialism might have played a role in populist behavior and how this relates to both H4 and H5.

 The next two hypotheses discuss the influence of institutional setting on populist behavior.
 With H4 focusing on institutional context while in opposition.
 H5 on the other hand describes an expectation of how populist leaders behave in a parliamentary/presidential system, while in government.
-To address these hypotheses the focus will mostly be on Salvini and Trump as they function in a different institutional makeup, but are also both part of the fourth wave of populism.
+To address these hypotheses the focus will mostly be on Salvini and Trump as they function in a different institutional makeup but are also both part of the fourth wave of populism.
 This makes for a clean comparison.
 However, Bossi’s rhetoric will be discussed briefly, as he also functioned in a parliamentary system.